Market Volatility Bulletin

 - The fullness of earnings season is upon us.
 The banks got Q4 earnings off to a good start... let's see about follow-through from other companies, especially as it concerns top-line considerations

-Investors who agree that reducing their current equity position to holdings such as SPY is prudent ought to consider doing so by selling a near-dated ES call closer to the money, and buying a farther-dated put spread farther from the money.
-This strategy is referred to as a collar.
-We discussed the spread in our prior bulletin.

-For those who agree that reducing their equity position to their portfolio is prudent, one could do so by:
+For those who agree that reducing their equity position to their portfolio is prudent, we propose some variation of the following options spread trade:

 and